 Additionally, column 3 analyzes the potential confounding effect of the pre-modern distance from the closest technological frontier in the year 1500CE as identified by Ashraf and Galor (2011).
 In particular, if technology diffuses from a technological frontier, one can expect ethnicities close to the frontier to acquire more technologies and develop economically, all of which might potentially be conducive to economic specialization.
-Indeed, the estimated effect of the distance from the frontier on economic specialization is negative statistically and economically significant, in line with this prediction.
-Still, if the proposed theory is right, the effect of the distance to the technological frontier may in fact reflect the effect of population diversity.
-Despite this fact, the estimated positive effect of predicted population diversity on economic specialization remains statistically and economically significant.
+Indeed, the estimated association between the distance from the frontier and economic specialization is negative statistically and economically significant, in line with this prediction.
+Nonetheless, the estimated positive association between predicted intra-ethnic diversity and economic specialization remains statistically and economically significant.